Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 *Content includes branded mentions of our sponsor, Norton Secure VPN.

-You may have come across it before.
-You're trying to get to a certain website, and you get hit with the big red triangle with an exclamation mark, or a lock with a line through it.
-The error message looks serious, and now you can't access the page you were looking for.
-Don't worry, you can still get through and see the page.
-But first you should understand why this is happening, and then you can learn how to fix "your connection is not private" alerts.
+You may have come across this error message before.
+Don't worry, though, you can still get through and see the page.
+But first, you should understand why this is happening, so you can learn how to fix "your connection is not private" alerts.

 What Does 'Your Connection Is Not Private' Mean?

-Websites have a security certificate confirming they will protect you and your information while you're visiting their site.
-This message is your browser saying that the security certificate for the site you're trying to visit is a bit shady or not up to date.
+Websites generally have a security certificate which assures they will protect you and your information while you're visiting their site.
+A "your connection is not private" message is your browser telling you that the security certificate for the site you're trying to visit is suspicious or not up to date.
 If you push on through and use the site anyway, there's a good chance the site won't encrypt your data, and a third party could snatch it.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer